AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 * Local streams

-Uploading scheduled data allows you to track viewership data for programs that ran during the time you designate in the upload file.
+Uploading scheduled data allows you to track viewership data for individual programs that ran during the time you designate in the upload file.
 You can even gather viewership data for specific topics or program segments.

 These capabilities are available regardless of how you implemented Streaming Media Collection.

 ## Capabilities

-Scheduled data uploads of live content in Streaming Media Collection includes the following capabilities:
+Scheduled data uploads of past live Streaming Media content includes the following capabilities:

-* Identify the start and end times of each individual program in the live stream for the period of time that you want to analyze.
+* **Accurately track program schedules**: Identify the start and end times of each individual program in the live stream for the period of time that you want to analyze.
 With accurate start and end times, the precise running time is accurately reflected and can be analyzed against each viewer session.

   For example, precise beginning and end times are not always known for a live sporting event until the event is over.
 Scheduled data uploads allow you to get accurate reporting by updating the start and end times after the program finishes.

-* Create new time-based dimensions for specific topics or program segments (time slots) within a given program.
+* **Track individual topics or program segments**: Create new time-based dimensions for specific topics or program segments (time slots) within a given program.
 These time-based dimensions allow you to analyze viewership of a program at a more specific level, helping to gather insights about which topics or program segments resonated best.

   For example, when analyzing a live sporting event, such as a soccer match, you can create separate dimensions for the first half, half time, and second half.
 This allows for more detailed breakdowns of viewer behavior for specific segments of a program.

-* Track which programs a person viewed in a given session, or even which topics or program segments the person viewed.
-You can use this data in Adobe Journey Optimizer to build user journeys for customers who watched a certain program or topic.
+* **Build user journeys**: Track which programs a person viewed in a given session, or even which topics or program segments the person viewed.
+You can use this data in Adobe Journey Optimizer to build user journeys for customers who watched a certain program or who showed interest in a particular topic.

 ## Prerequisites

-Enable Streaming Media Collection on the live content that you want to track, as described in ... <!--specifics??? -->
+Streaming Media Collection must be enabled for tracking on the content for which you want to upload scheduled data, as described in [Tracking overview](/help/use-cases/track-av-playback/track-core-overview.md). <!--specifics??? -->

+## Understand the process

+The process for

-## Request and fill out the scheduled data file
+## Request and upload the scheduled data file

 The scheduled data file is a `.json` file that contains the structure that is required when analyzing scheduled data.
 This file is available from Adobe through a Customer Care request.

-To request, fill out,and upload the scheduled data file:
+To request, fill out, and upload the scheduled data file:

 1. Request the scheduled data file from Adobe Customer Care.